bruhmomen69/OpenProjects/DESCRIPTION.md

 #### Cross-server private messages

-When using a **MySQL** database, ZealousChat can deliver private messages across multiple Paper servers on the same network.
+When you enable cross-server messaging in storage.conf (requires a MySQL or Redis database), ZealousChat can deliver private messages across multiple Paper servers on the same network.

 - `/msg` will attempt cross-server delivery when the target is online on another server
 - `/reply` also supports cross-server targets